4.46.4

 Name Description

 getGuidedTours() Returns a collection of all available guided tours in the application.
-The tours are returned as a Promise that resolves to an object where each tour is accessible by its unique identifier.
+This method returns a Promise that resolves to a TourCollection where each tour is accessible by its unique identifier.
 See the React implementation notes below for more information on calling this method.

 getGuidedTour(id: string) Retrieves a specific guided tour instance by providing its unique identifier.
-Returns a Promise that resolves to a TourInterface object which can be used to control and interact with the tour.
+This method returns a Promise that resolves to a TourInterface object which can be used to control and interact with the tour.
 See the React implementation notes below for more information on calling this method.

 cancelGuidedTour(id: string) Cancels an active guided tour by its unique identifier.
 This method stops the tour sequence immediately and returns a Promise that resolves when the tour has been cancelled.
-If the tour is not found, it logs an error to the console.
 See the React implementation notes below for more information on calling this method.

 completeGuidedTour(id: string) Marks a guided tour as completed by its unique identifier.
 This method ends the tour sequence and returns a Promise that resolves when the tour has been completed.
-If the tour is not found, it logs an error to the console.
 See the React implementation notes below for more information on calling this method.

 Props